superfeedr/blog.superfeedr.com/_posts/2013-03-15-moving-feed-readers-forward.markdown

 Subscribing to an **RSS feed is still very hard**.
 When I am on a site I like, I have to find the RSS link (which is often hidden), copy its url, open a new tab and paste the url in he right field.
 Finally, I can click on the 'subscribe' button.

+> UPDATE; people on HackerNews said that subscribing to an RSS feed is easy.
+Check this video of how people react when they're asked [what a browser is](http://www.youtube.com/watch?v=o4MwTvtyrUQ).

 ### Meet SubToMe

 [SubToMe](https://www.subtome.com/) aims at simplifying that.
 It's a button, click on it: <input type="button" id='followThis' value="Follow this Blog" />